soot-oss/SootUp/docs/index.md

 # What is FutureSoot?

 The purpose of the FutureSoot project is to make [Soot](https://github.com/soot-oss/soot) future-proof.
 The focus of this project lies on restructuring Soot away from a framework that makes heavy use of singletons, towards a lighter library that can easily be included in other projects.

+!!! note

     FutureSoot is *not a version update* to Soot, it is instead a *completely new implementation* written from scratch that aims to be a leaner, more extensible equivalent of Soot.

 ## What is new?